St. Johns River

-The St. Johns River (Río San Juan) is the longest river in the U.S. state of Florida and is the most significant one for commercial and recreational use.
-At 310 mi long, it flows north and winds through or borders 12 counties.
-The drop in elevation from headwaters to mouth is less than 30 ft; like most Florida waterways, the St. Johns has a very slow flow speed of 0.3 mph, and is often described as "lazy".

-Numerous lakes are formed by the river or flow into it, but as a river its widest point is nearly 3 mi across.
+The St. Johns River (Río San Juan) is the longest river in the U.S. state of Florida and its most significant for commercial and recreational use.
+At 310 mi long, it winds through or borders twelve counties, three of which are the state's largest.
+The drop in elevation from the headwaters to the mouth is less than 30 ft.
+Like most Florida waterways, the St. Johns has a very slow flow rate at 0.3 mph, and is often described as "lazy".
+Numerous lakes are formed by the river or flow into it, but as a river its widest point is 3 mi across, spanning several miles between Palatka and Jacksonville, the latter being the largest urban area on the river.
 The narrowest point is in the headwaters, an unnavigable marsh in Indian River County.
+In all, 3.5 million people live within the various watersheds that feed into the St. Johns River.

-The St. Johns drainage basin of 8840 sqmi includes some of Florida's major wetlands.
+With a drainage basin of 8840 sqmi, the St. Johns is one of the major interior wetlands of Florida.
 It is separated into three major basins and two associated watersheds for Lake George and the Ocklawaha River, all managed by the St. Johns River Water Management District.
+Like all waterways in Florida, the St. Johns is fed primarily by rainfall, most of which is immediately deposited into the river and its tributaries as stormwater runoff.
+Much of the water flowing into the St. Johns also comes from the Floridan aquifer, a natural underground reservoir that serves as the fresh water source for populations living north of St. Petersburg.

-Although Florida was the location of the first permanent European settlement in what would become the United States, much of Florida remained an undeveloped frontier into the 20th century.
-With the growth of population, the St. Johns, like many Florida rivers, was altered to make way for agricultural and residential centers, suffering severe pollution and redirection that has diminished its ecosystem.
-The St. Johns, named one of 14 American Heritage Rivers in 1998, was number 6 on a list of America's Ten Most Endangered Rivers in 2008.
+The banks of the St. Johns have been populated by Archaic people, Timucua, Mocama, French, Spanish, and British settlers, Seminoles, slaves and freemen, Florida crackers, land developers, tourists, and retirees.
+The river has been the subject of William Bartram's journals, Marjorie Kinnan Rawlings' books, and Harriet Beecher Stowe's letters home.
+Although Florida was the location of the first permanent European colony in what would become the United States, it was the last U.S. territory on the east coast to be developed, and it remained an undeveloped frontier into the 20th century.
+When attention was turned to the state, however, much of the land was rapidly overdeveloped in a national zeal for progress.
+The St. Johns, like many Florida rivers, was altered to make way for agricultural and residential centers.
+It suffered severe pollution and human interference that has diminished the ecology in and around the river.
+It was named one of 14 American Heritage Rivers in 1998 but was included on a list of America's Ten Most Endangered Rivers in 2008.
 Restoration efforts are underway for the basins around the St. Johns as Florida's population continues to increase.

-Historically, a variety of people have lived on or near the St. Johns, including Paleo-indians, Archaic people, Timucua, Mocama, Mayaca, Ais, French, Spanish, and British colonists, Seminoles, slaves and freemen, Florida crackers, land developers, tourists and retirees.
-It has been the subject of William Bartram's journals, Harriet Beecher Stowe's letters home, and Marjorie Kinnan Rawlings' books.
-In the year 2000, 3.5 million people lived within the various watersheds that feed into the St. Johns River.